 Please use standard font and formatting, unless it’s a stylistic choice.
 We like accessible poems that explore human desire, obsession, angst, pop-culture; anything wild, funny, corporal.
-Generally we don’t like rhyming poems.
 Compel us with works that urge us to explore our own physical bodies, our mental capacities, and our emotional horizons.
 Poems that use rhythm and technique will be especially considered.
-Send us something gritty, uninhibited, bewildering, uncouth.
-Send us work we’ll have to mull over, sleep on, and reread over and over.
-Generally, we look for poems that employ stylistic devices that work against the predictability of form.
+Formal, experimental, traditional, and everything in-between.

 Flash Fiction – (1,000 words and under)